Integrator

 Branching Out

-You’re an experienced professional looking to expand your toolkit – not start over.
-You’ve seen the value of nature in healing, and now you want to integrate therapeutic horticulture into your existing scope of care.
+You’re an experienced professional looking to expand your toolkit.
+You’ve seen the value of nature in enhancing health, and now you want to integrate therapeutic horticulture into your existing scope of care.
 This path is designed to help you apply plant-based practices in meaningful, measurable, and evidence-informed ways, all without disrupting your current role or credentials.

 As a health or human services professional, you’ve likely seen how meaningful progress happens through connection—between people, and between people and the spaces that support their healing.